anmont/at9MarketPauser/README.md

 Use:

-1) Open ATrain 9
+1. Open ATrain 9
-2) Load your game file or start a new game
+2. Load your game file or start a new game
-3) Alt-tab and run marketPauser as an Administrator
+3. Alt-tab and run marketPauser as an Administrator
-4) Alt tab back to your game
+4. Alt tab back to your game

-a) Press Ctrl-PageUp to switch between buy and sell mode
+1. Press Ctrl-PageUp to switch between buy and sell mode
-b) Press Ctrl-PageDown to start or stop the Market Pauser
+2. Press Ctrl-PageDown to start or stop the Market Pauser

 Troubleshooting:

 Issue 1) Global Hotkeys are not working

 Solution Restart the Market Pauser.
 I have seen this happen in Win8.1 several times (I suspect the global hotkey is not being deregistered)

 Issue 2) Hotkeys are working but Market Value is not updating.

 Solution 1) Run as administrator

-Solution 2) Open Cheat Engine and verify 0x7AAFE0 is still showing the correct number If it is not, locate the memory location and rebuild with the new offset Solution 3) Same as solution 2.
+Solution 2) Open Cheat Engine and verify 0x7AAFE0 is still showing the correct number

+If it is not, locate the memory location and rebuild with the new offset Solution 3) Same as solution 2.
 This was not written for steam versions, nor will it find the offset based on signature.
 Use Cheat engine to find the proper offsets